liferay/liferay-docs/develop/tutorials/articles/03-portlets/01-mvc-portlet.markdown

 sick of hearing about Model View Controller frameworks that obfuscating it might be smart.
-In this article you'll need to stay focused, because there will be several attempts to make you think we're talking about *Something New*, when we're instead talking about another implementation of MVC.
+In this article you'll need to stay focused, because there will be several attempts to make you think we're talking about *Something New*, when we're instead talking about another MVC framework.
 So, back to the *Medial Vein Constriction* pattern we were discussing.

 If there are so many implementations of MVC frameworks in Java, why did Liferay create yet another one?
-Stay with us and you'll see that Liferay MVC provides these
+Stay with us and you'll see that Liferay MVC provides these benefits:
-benefits:

 -  It's lightweight, as opposed to many other Java MVC frameworks.
 -  There are no special configuration files that need to be kept in sync with